High-Order Spline Upwind for Space-Time Isogeometric Analysis: Numerical Results

 \subsubsection{Smooth solution}

 We set $f=50\cos(50t)$ such that the exact solution is $u_{\text{ex}}(t)=\sin(50t)$.
-In Figure \ref{fig:SU_L2_error_smooth}, we show the error plot for the SU formulation and degree $p=1,\ldots,6$ and we see that the method is optimally convergent.
+In Figure \ref{fig:SU_L2_error_smooth}, we show the error plot for the SU formulation on uniform meshes and degree $p=1,\ldots,6$ and we see that the method is optimally convergent.